sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

    lines with ``anxifree`` and three lines with ``joyzepam``; the next nine lines are a repetition of the first nine ones.

-However, for the between group calculations we need to multiply each of these squared deviations by |N_k|, the number of observations in the group.
+However, for the between-group calculations we need to multiply each of these squared deviations by |N_k|, the number of observations in the group.
 We do this because every *observation* in the group (all
-|N_k| of them) is associated with a between group difference.
+|N_k| of them) is associated with a between-group difference.
 So
-if there are six people in the placebo group and the placebo group mean differs from the grand mean by 0.19, then the *total* between group variation associated with these six people is 6 · 0.19 = 1.14.
+if there are six people in the placebo group and the placebo group mean differs from the grand mean by 0.19, then the *total* between-group variation associated with these six people is 6 · 0.19 = 1.14.
 So we have to extend our little table of calculations: